-- 1. $\theta{JA}$ is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
-See Tech Brief TB379 - 2. θJA is measured with the component mounted on a high effective thermal conductivity test board in free air.
-See Tech Brief TB379 for details. - 3.
-For $\theta{\rm JC}$ , the "case temp" location is the center of the exposed metal pad on the package underside.
+- 1. θJA is measured in free air with the component mounted on a high effective thermal conductivity test board with "direct attach" features.
+See Tech Brief TB379. - 2.
+For $\theta{JC}$ , the "case temp" location is the center of the exposed metal pad on the package underside.